WSDOT/PGSuper/Documentation/Common/UserGuide/Library Dialogs/Project Criteria Creep and Camber.md

 > TIP: Refer to the Slab Haunch loading section of @ref tg_structural_analysis_models for detailed information about how the slab offset and assumed excess camber dimensions are used for computing the haunch dead load.

 #### Composite Section Properties ####
 Select the method used to determine the effects of haunch on composite section properties.
-Properties include those used when computing section stiffness, stresses, ultimate moment capacities, ultimate shear capacities and live load distribution factors.
+Properties include those used when computing section stiffness, stresses, moment capacities for positive moment, shear capacities and live load distribution factors.

+> NOTE: The actual slab haunch, computed using roadway surface geometry and girder camber, is alway used when computing negative moment capacity.

 Method | Description
 -------|------------
 Ignore haunch depth | The haunch is ignored and the slab lies directly on the top of the girder.
 Constant haunch depth equal to the Fillet value | The haunch depth is constant along the girder and equal to the Fillet dimension.
-Variable haunch depth... | Haunch depth varies along the girder, and is defined by a parabola fitting the Slab Offset and Assumed Excess Camber dimensions The top of the girder is assumed to follow a parabolic curve defined by the roadway geometry, slab offsets at the ends of the girder, and the user-input Assumed Excess Camber value.
+Variable haunch depth... | Haunch depth varies along the girder, and is defined by a parabola fitting the Slab Offset and Assumed Excess Camber dimensions.
+The top of the girder is assumed to follow a parabolic curve defined by the roadway geometry, slab offsets at the ends of the girder, and the user-input Assumed Excess Camber value.
 A specification check is performed to insure that the assumed excess camber is within tolerance of the computed excess camber.

 > TIP: Refer to @ref tg_section_properties in the Technical Guide for detailed information about haunch depth is used when computing composite section properties.